 For example, in an en suite or midway along a bare wall where they break the line of a solid sloping wall and provide a vertical viewing window that also conforms to safety requirements.

 Dormer windows are useful additions to loft conversions as they enhance the internal and external character of a property, unlike roof skylights.

 Dormer Window Planning

-The first stage when planning an attic conversion with dormer loft windows is to have conducted a loft survey.
-Lofts need sufficient height to be eligible, too low and planning approval will be refused.
+The first stage when planning an attic conversion with dormer windows is to conducted a loft survey.
+Lofts need sufficient height to be eligible for planning approval, too low and approval will be refused.

-If your loft is below minimum then you may be able to raise the height of the roof or lower the ceilings of lower rooms.
+If your loft is below minimum then you may be able to raise the height of the roof or lower the ceilings of the rooms beneath.